jmusashi/joel-continuity-vault/future-self/the-continuity-intrepretation-of-zero.md

 ## 1. The Continuity Operator — The Interpreter of Reality

-Arithmetic operators (addition, subtraction, multiplication) manipulate abstract symbols.
+Arithmetic operators manipulate abstract symbols.
 They do not describe physical existence.

 The Continuity Operator (Co) is different: